Does ChatGPT make students lazy thinkers? - Insight into a sensible approach to AI at the University of Bern

 What practical ways do you see to incorporate inclusive and transparent AI into research?

 There are very different approaches.
 A big problem for universities is that ChatGPT and other large models come from the industry.
-We didn't create them ourselves and can only analyse them retrospectively, just as we can analyse all users.
+We didn't make them ourselves and can only analyse them retrospectively, just as we can analyse all users.
 The university should lead the way and develop models itself.
 Another approach is explainable AI (XAI).
 This means that the AI is built from the outset in such a way that it is easier to understand.
 In approaches focussing on interpretability, attempts are made to make algorithms understandable after the fact through precise analysis.
 Such methods need to be further developed at the university so that they can then also be used in practice.

 "We absolutely have to use AI.
 Blocking it is useless."